 The Quickest, Easiest, Most Valuable Investment in Your Child’s Safety

-When compared to the cost and time families endure when children are victims of sexual assault…$54 and four hours isn’t that much to invest in your child’s safety.
+When compared to the cost and time families endure when children are victims of sexual abuse… $59 and five hours isn’t that much to invest in your child’s safety.

-Tell me.
-How many dollars have you spent so far, throughout your child’s life, on child sexual assault prevention?
+Tell me… How many dollars have you spent so far, throughout your child’s life, on child sexual abuse prevention?

 - Bicycle Helmet: $40